rychmoon/raintocrops/README.md

 ## Documentation

 The project includes user manual materials, app branding assets, and system-related documentation.
 These files can be added in the repository to help viewers understand the purpose, features, and actual use of the project.

-## Status

-Final version prepared for project presentation, documentation, and portfolio use.